What is supervision?

 Why should I bother with supervision?

 Supervision is regarded as best practise.
 Most supervisees who attend regular supervision sessions are aware of an added bonus to themselves as coaches, to their coaching practise and their clients.
-Other benefits can be found in a report published by the Chartered Institute of Personal and Development (CIPD) called Coaching Supervision – Maximising the Potential for Coaching.
+Other benefits can be found in a report published by Hawkins, P.; Schwenk G., Chartered Institute of Personnel and Development (CIPD ) 2006 called Coaching supervision Maximising the Potential for Coaching .

 Benefits of supervision for supervisees